mariem-d/mariemderbel.github.io/README.md

 ## Mariem DERBEL

 ## About me
 I am a final-year Electronics and Communication Engineering student specializing in Connected Systems.
-With a strong foundation in Artificial Intelligence, I am eager to deepen my expertise in data and cloud technologies.
+Having explored Artificial Intelligence and Data, I am now eager to deepen my expertise further.
-I am actively seeking an end-of-study internship where I can apply my skills and passion to contribute meaningfully to AI and MLOps projects.
+Currently, I am focusing on testing technologies to broaden my technical skill set and enhance my understanding of system reliability and performance.

 ## Experience